 Customers choose which organizations to support and buy from based on:

-- how those organizations behave in general, and in particular, how they treat their customers
+- How those organizations behave in general, and in particular, how they treat their customers

-- the values they stand for — ethical, moral, social, political
+- The values they stand for — ethical, moral, social, political

 In short, customers choose to support and buy from organizations that make them feel good – and thereby make them want to align and connect with these brands.

-The importance of delivering this “feel good” experience cannot be overestimated.
+The importance of delivering this “feel good” experience cannot be overstated.
 Done right, your brand can be your organization’s biggest differentiator and its secret weapon.
 All other things being equal among competitors, the stronger brand will always win.